COSC3020/tail-recursion-22dcolli/README.md

 ## Note

 I did not complete this excersise last semester, so I am attempting this completely from scratch.
 I modified my recursive function from the excercise fibbonacci invarients, on that same note, the test is the same from that repo as it is a dependable test.
 For the analysis, I looked at what is the standard fibonacci implemenation which I got from here.(https://www.geeksforgeeks.org/javascript-program-to-display-fibonacci-sequence-using-recursion/).
+I also read the slides pertaining to tail recursion.

 ## Runtime Analysis